Adapting eating disorder treatment for adults with ADHD

 Co-designing clinical guidelines

-This research is being conducted by the Sussex Partnership Innovation and Research in Eating Disorders (SPIRED) research team—an innovative, co-produced eating disorder research clinic with close ties to the Sussex Eating Disorder Service (SEDS) and University of Sussex.
+This research is being conducted by the Sussex Partnership Innovation and Research in Eating Disorders (SPIRED) research team, embedded within the Sussex Eating Disorder Service (SEDS).
 SPIRED aims to bring together the expertise of clinicians and researchers with the vital perspectives of people with lived experience of eating disorders.

-The research team includes clinicians, researchers and experts by experience, taking a neurodiversity-affirming approach and keeping lived experience perspectives centred throughout the project.
+The team includes clinicians, researchers and experts by experience, taking a neurodiversity-affirming approach and centring lived experience perspectives throughout the project.

 Lead researcher, Eva Eastman: eva.eastman@nhs.net

-All contact details will be stored securely in accordance with UK data protection law (GDPR) and used only to share study updates, findings and future related resources.
+All contact details will be stored securely in accordance with UK data protection law (GDPR) and used only for the purposes outlined in your consent.

 REFERENCES